mark-me/logviewer/README.md

 # logviewer

-A log viewer for json logs
+A log viewer for json logs...